 Originally, the Asteroid Belt was thought to be the remnants of a much larger planet that occupied the region between the orbits of Mars and Jupiter.
 This theory was originally suggested by Heinrich Olbders to William Herschel as a possible explanation for the existence of Ceres and Pallas.
 However, this hypothesis has since fallen out of favor for a number of reasons.

 First, there is the amount of energy it would have required to destroy a planet, which would have been staggering.
 Second, there is the fact that the entire mass of the Belt is only 4% that of the Moon.
 Third, the significant chemical differences between the asteroids do not point towards them having been once part of a single planet.

-However, within the region of the Asteroid Belt, planestesimals were too strongly perturbed by Jupiter’s gravity to form a planet.
-These objects would therefore continue to orbit the Sun as before, occasionally colliding and producing smaller fragments and dust.
+However, within the region of the Asteroid Belt, planetesimals were too strongly perturbed by Jupiter’s gravity to form a planet.
+These objects would continue to orbit the Sun as before, occasionally colliding and producing smaller fragments and dust.

 During the early history of the Solar System, the asteroids also melted to some degree, allowing elements within them to be partially or completely differentiated by mass.
 However, this period would have been necessarily brief due to their relatively small size, and likely ended about 4.5 billion years ago, in the first tens of millions of years of the Solar System’s formation.

 Though they are dated to the early history of the Solar System, the asteroids (as they are today) are not samples of its primordial self.
 They have undergone considerable evolution since their formation, including internal heating, surface melting from impacts, space weathering from radiation, and bombardment by micrometeorites.
 Hence, the Asteroid Belt today is believed to contain only a small fraction of the mass of the primordial belt.